-I love the summer.
-Whether I’m traveling domestically or internationally, the summertime is a win-win for me.
+I love the summer, it’s a win-win for me.
 I love and appreciate all four seasons, but the summer is truly a favorite (fall, as well) — mainly because of the produce.
 I appreciate being able to shop abundantly for fresh fruits and vegetables without restriction.
 As the sun shines, fresh produce becomes vibrant in color and gains vitamins and nutrients along with it.

 I also frequent the farmer’s market during the summer months.
 If I am in the Hamptons on a sunny summer day, I am bound to hit the farmer’s market — and I explore a variety of them, as each is different.
 It’s the same whenever I am in Los Angeles — I head straight to the farmer’s market.
 I love it, I love it, I love it.
 I purchase those items I cannot get from my mini backyard garden, as well as those foods I am unable to get in the fall and winter: berries (their antioxidants are a must and they work great in smoothies), watermelon, summer squashes, tomatoes, cucumbers, green beans, lemons, oranges, pineapples…

 The farmer’s market typically offers local and/or organic produce.
 Local produce is grown and harvested in close proximity, which means that it is not transported via planes and/or trains.
 This keeps produce fresher and living during the journey from farm to fridge.
 Organic essentially means that no chemically-infused sprays are used to keep bugs off the plant.
 Of course, you can find more than just fruit and veggies at the farmer’s market.
 You can also find local homemade skin products (soaps), food stands (sometimes bread and pastries are sold), and an abundance of fresh flowers.